Is Prior Approval from Other Regulatory Agencies Required for Drug Registration in Hong Kong?

 2 min read

-When it comes to drug registration process in Hong Kong, one common question that arises is whether prior approval from other regulatory agencies is mandatory.
+When it comes to drug registration in Hong Kong, one common question that arises is whether prior approval from other Regulatory agencies is mandatory.
 The short answer is no—prior approval from other countries is not a prerequisite for registering pharmaceutical products in Hong Kong.

 However, the global registration status of a product plays a significant role in the evaluation process.
-Here’s what applicants need to know:
+Here’s what applicants need to know when planning Hong Kong pharmaceutical registration.

 While prior approvals are not mandatory, applicants are required to submit information about the product’s registration status in other countries.
 This includes disclosing: